 The section under the [Interconnect Model Selector] keyword shall have two fields per line, with each line defining the Interconnect Models associated with the Component.
 The fields shall be separated by at least one white space.
 The first field lists the Interconnect Model name (up to 40 characters long).
 The second field is the name of the file containing the Interconnect Model, with the extension “.ict”.
 If the Interconnect Model is in this IBIS file, then the second field shall be “*”.

 The file containing the Interconnect Model shall be located in the same directory as the .ibs file.
-The file name shall follow the rules for .ibs file names given in Section 3, "GENERAL SYNTAX RULES AND GUIDELINES".
+The file name shall follow the rules for .ibs file names given in Section 3, ’GENERAL SYNTAX RULES AND GUIDELINES”.

 The first entry under the [Interconnect Model Selector] keyword shall be considered the default by the EDA tool.
 Each Interconnect Model name may only appear once under the [Interconnect Model Selector] keyword for a given Component.